graysonriffe/NFRev1/docs/pages/2_tutorial.md

 To allow a translate unit to use the engine, you must include `NothinFancy.h`.
 This header contains every class and function.

-@section createConfig Creating a Config
+@section createConfigTut Creating a Config

 The first step to creating an app is creating an nf::Config.
 A config describes how the engine should display on the screen. nf::Config has these fields: